robbryandev/Interior-Decorator-div-test/README.md

 ## Description

-_Start a new webpage to house your resume.
-Use <div>s and <span>s to style sections for your education, work experience, skills, etc._
+* Create a webpage for an interior decorator.
+* Use floats to make columns to display information and pictures for "before", "during" and "after" renovations.

 ## Known Bugs